OCR-D/spec/web_api.md

 ### Distributed System Architecture

 In the previous approach, all processors are installed on the Processing/Workflow server, either natively or via Docker.
-We can take one step further by having each processor running on a different machine and communicate with them via [their REST API](#rest-api-for-processors), as illustrated in Figure 3.
+We can take that one step further by having each processor run on a separate machine and use [their REST API](#rest-api-for-processors) for communication, as illustrated in Figure 3.

 <figure>
   <img src="images/web-api-distributed.jpg" alt="Distributed architecture with the Web API"/>